GHBLA-NI/DeepProg/README.md

 ## **Generating Results**

-To generate results, use the following command:
+To generate results, first download data from **TCGA** or use [our sample data](#sample-data), and place it in the directory:

+/data/<cancer_type>/

+Once the data is prepared, use the following command:

 ```bash
 python DeepProgRunner/generate_result.py -D=<cancer_type> -S=<method>